-- Do not pull over on the side of a road or anywhere you are at risk of getting hit by a car.
+- Do not pull over on the side of the road or anywhere you are at risk of getting hit by a car.

-- Don’t park in a location where you may be vulnerable to people that may wish to steal from you or do you harm.
+- Don’t park in a location where you may be vulnerable to people who may wish to steal from you or do you harm.

 - Always be respectful and don’t leave a mess

 - Don’t stay in a location for more than one night unless you have to

 - Don’t sleep in places where there is evidence of beer bottles

 When sleeping in the car, it’s better to be disturbed by a cop than a criminal!The Road Trip Expert

 Good Parking Locations

 Big stores like Walmart are great as they have massive car parks and often no overnight parking restrictions.
 Failing this you can check out a religious building.

 Suggestions and Resources